BozJR/testimonials-grid-section/README.md

-# Frontend Mentor - Testimonials grid section solution
+# Testimonials grid section

-This is My solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is My solution to creating a Testimonials grid section (similar to a review page on a website).

 ## Table of contents